 Tarchia was a selective feeder

 A diagram showing (a) a phylogenetic analysis of Tarchia tumanovae, placed in the context of geological time.
 Ankylosaurids from this region seem to have changed feeding strategies, (b), evolving narrower muzzles that indicate a switch from low-level bulk feeding to more selective browsing.
-Ankylosaurid fossils from the geologically older Bayanshiree, Djadokhta and Baruungoyot Formations which represent arid habitats tend to have broad muzzles, whilst ankylosaurids from the younger and more humid Nemegt Formation have narrower muzzles.
+Ankylosaurid fossils from the geologically older Bayanshiree and Djadokhta Formations which represent arid habitats had broad muzzles, whilst ankylosaurids from the younger and more humid Nemegt Formation have narrower muzzles.
 Picture credit: Park et al.

 The species name honours Tat’yana A. Tumanova of the Russian Academy of Sciences, in recognition of her contribution to the study of Mongolian armoured dinosaurs.